mdaizovi/payments_bot/README.md

   - While logged in to your account on Telegram, [make a bot](https://medium.com/shibinco/create-a-telegram-bot-using-botfather-and-get-the-api-token-900ba00e0f39)

   - BotFather will give you an API Key.
-Put that in your .env file under TELEGRAM_BOT_TOKEN
+Put that in your `.env` file under `TELEGRAM_BOT_TOKEN`

+  - Set up your Stripe Account and put your token in `STRIPE_TOKEN` in `.env`

+  - Set yourself as Admin by changing the value of `ADMIN_USERNAME` in `src/settings.py` to your own telegram username.

+  - Redeploy app for changes to take effect.

   - Create a group chat.
 Add your bot to it.